hengyang-zhao/n2/README.md

     PLAYGROUND=yes .n2/install.sh

-or
+or (to save some confirmation typings)

     AUTO_CONFIRM=yes PLAYGROUND=yes .n2/install.sh

-Note: `AUTO_CONFIRM=yes` works in the regular (non-playground) mode too.
+> Note: `AUTO_CONFIRM=yes` works in the regular (non-playground) mode too.

-Note: The cloned directory can be named and placed arbitrarily.
-It doesn't have to be `.n2` or placed directly under your `HOME`.
-But for M2 directories (optional, mentioned below), they have to follow the predefined pattern.
+> Note: The cloned directory can be named and placed arbitrarily.
+It doesn't
+> have to be named `.n2` or placed directly under your `HOME`.
+But for M2
+> directories (optional feature, mentioned below), they have to follow the
+> predefined pattern.

 ## Features

 ### Comes with a manual

-Upon installation, you can just do `man n2` to pull up the full reference manual of project N2.
+After installation, you can just do `man n2` to pull up the N2 reference manual.

 ### M2 discovery

-You must already have some dot-files.
-Put them into M2 directory(s) and the version control will be easy.
+You must already have some configs in your dot-files.
+Move them into M2 directory(s) such that they can be easily verson-controlled.

-Note that you still have the freedom to keep your configs directly in the original place (i.e. `~/.bashrc`, `~/.vimrc`, etc).
-If you want to do so, please skip this section.
+> Note that you still have the freedom to keep your configs directly in the
+> original place (i.e. `~/.bashrc`, `~/.vimrc`, etc).
+You can skip this feature
+> if you wish to do so.

-An M2 directory is a directory under your `$HOME` and named like `.m2*`.
+An M2 directory is a directory under your `HOME` and named like `.m2*`.
 When bash is initializing, N2 will enumerate all the M2 directories and source the configurations under them.
 A typical M2 directory looks like this: